calibreapp/cli/README.md

 ## Authentication

 All authentication is handled via an environment variable: `CALIBRE_API_TOKEN`.
-You can create an API token from the API
+Create your token via the team API tokens page.

 ## Usage